epsilon537/boxlambda/docs/forth-c-ffi.md

 This `datastack` object acts as the mailbox between C and Forth.

-In C space, the datastack is manipulated using the following two accessors:
+In C space, the data stack is manipulated using the following two accessors:

 ```
 // Push a value onto the data stack